Yankees vs. Angels Player Props Betting Odds

-Bookmakers have listed player props for Shohei Ohtani, Gleyber Torres and others when the Los Angeles Angels host the New York Yankees at Angel Stadium of Anaheim on Monday at 9:38 PM ET.
+Shohei Ohtani and Gleyber Torres are two of the players with prop bets available when the Los Angeles Angels and the New York Yankees play at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).

 Bet on this matchup or its props with BetMGM!